Ricky-unique/katacoda-scenarios/wow/intro.md

-Welcome to your first Katacoda Scenario!
+# Welcome to your first customized Scenario!

+Let's learn about listing files.